aman9113/Solar-System/README.md

 # Mini-Solar-System
 Mini Solar System designed using html css & javascript.
-Its a simple animation of
+Its a simple animation of  solar system.